-4. Meanwhile add the ricotta, milk, grated Parmesan, and a pinch of salt into a blender.
+Add the ricotta, milk, grated Parmesan, and a pinch of salt to a blender.
 Grate nutmeg over the top.
-Pulse until well blended and creamily.
+Pulse until well blended and creamy.
 Taste for salt.
 Set aside.

-5. Drain the cauliflower and pat dry if needed.
+Drain the cauliflower and pat dry if needed.
 Arrange in the prepared gratin dish, stems down and heads up.
-Pour the ricotta mixture over the cauliflower letting it sink between the florets.
+Pour the ricotta mixture over the cauliflower, letting it sink between the florets.
 Sprinkle the cauliflower with half the cheese, then half the breadcrumbs.
 Repeat.
-Bake on a mid to high shelf for about 20-25 minutes or until the ricotta is bubbling and the cheese and breadcrumbs golden brown.
+Bake on a middle-to-high rack in the oven for about 20-25 minutes, or until the ricotta is bubbling and the cheese and breadcrumbs are golden brown.
 Let the gratin sit for 5 minutes before serving.